WHAT IS A SKIN ULCER?

 Leg elevation and compression stockings help to improve circulation.
 Changing position every 2 hours if lying or every 15-30 minutes if in a wheelchair, and using alternate pressure/higher density foam mattresses or air/water beds can help to prevent pressure ulcers in immobilized people.
 Some medicines to improve blood flow like pentoxifylline and cilostazol have shown to be of supportive value in arterial ulcers.
 Vascular surgery may be needed for repairing venous valves, releasing compression on blood vessels, or for bypass (revascularization) of obstructed vessels.

 Rarely an ulcer may cause complications like the spread of infection to deeper layers of the skin (cellulitis), to underlying bone and joints, or to the blood circulation throughout the body (septicemia).
 Such infections usually require the use of injectable antibiotics and hospital care.
-Infection and death of a large amount of tissue of the affected body part (called gangrene) may even require amputation.
+Rarely, infection and death of a large amount of tissue of the affected body part (called gangrene) may even require amputation.

 Also read –